romana/romana.github.io/_posts/CloudNative/2015-12-1-cloudnative.md

 *Cloud Native* is a term without a precise definition.
 The [Cloud Native Foundation](https://cncf.io/) avoids defining it at all, preferring to simply propose Kubernetes as the 'seed' technology for the architectural style.
 Here the term is used a little more broadly to include any newly developed application that is designed to run on popular IaaS platforms, such as [AWS]( http://aws.amazon.com/), [GCE]( https://cloud.google.com/compute/) or [OpenStack](http://www.openstack.org).

+*(Comment: Why don't we just define 'cloud native' apps as those that don't require any L2 shenanigans?)*

 This is important from a networking perspective because these IaaS platforms have networks that are nothing like traditional enterprise networks.
-Among other things, they only provide layer 3 connectivity, do not support multicast.
+Among other things, they only provide layer 3 connectivity and do not support multicast.

 In AWS, each instance gets an IP address that can communicate with other instances.
 It optionally may also get a public IP address.
-Beyond that, it provides load balancing and private addresses, but not much else.
+Beyond that, it provides load balancing and private addresses, but not much else. *(Comment: Actually, LB on AWS is just one of the many, many, many services that it provides.
+And it's outside of the EC2 instances.
+So, I would drop LB from the previous sentence, since that way you talk only about what the EC2 instance provides.
+If you mention LB, then you are opening up to all the many services that AWS provides and those are a LOT (the opposite of 'not much else').)*

 Kubernetes network requirements are simply that each [IP address be reachable](http://kubernetes.io/v1.0/docs/admin/networking.html#kubernetes-model).
 It also introduces the idea of a 'pod' and a 'service' to better support [microservice](http://martinfowler.com/articles/microservices.html) based applications.
 A pod is simply a collection of containers reachable by a single IP address, and a service is a collection of pods that all deliver the same function.